machwert/sf_event_mgt_multidates/Readme.md

 ## Configuration
 In Constant Editor you can configure following:

-1. Load jQuery 3.7.1 locally?
-plugin.tx_sfeventmgt_mulitdates.settings.loadjQuery = 1

-2. Use FluidEmail to send mails? plugin.tx_sfeventmgt_mulitdates.settings.useFluidEmail = 1
+1. Use FluidEmail to send mails? plugin.tx_sfeventmgt_mulitdates.settings.useFluidEmail = 1

+2. Show registration form on same page in lightbox? plugin.tx_sfeventmgt_mulitdates.settings.showFormInLightbox = 1

-3. Content ID of event registration plugin.
-If set, registration form is displayed in detail view directly. plugin.tx_sfeventmgt_mulitdates.settings.registrationPluginContentId = 123
+If you select this (default) the registration form is loaded by ajax in the detail view directly.
+The lightbox itself is not implemented in this extension, but it produces a link button with css class "lightbox-btn" which you can use.

+3. TypeNum of ajax page, which has no html header output. plugin.tx_sfeventmgt_mulitdates.settings.ajaxTypeNum = 99

+4. For this ajax implementation the content of this colPos only is shown. plugin.tx_sfeventmgt_mulitdates.settings.ajaxColPos = 20

 ## TYPO3 Backend sf_event_mgt::Event
 Add multiple dates for an event